cscart/docs/en/user_guide/orders/order_statuses/set_status.rst

 * **Remove CC info**—tick this checkbox to remove sensitive credit card info from the database when the order gets this status.

+* **Pay order again**—tick this checkbox to allow a customer to make a payment for the order again, if it was declined.

 *  **Invoice/Credit memo**—choose the desired behavior after an order gets this status:

    * *Default*—the default behavior (an invoice ID is not generated);